-- i.
-New development that involves the creation of 5,000 square feet or more of impervious cover, or that involves other land development activities of 1 acre or more; - Redevelopment that includes the creation, addition or replacement of 5,000 square feet or more of impervious cover, or that involves other lad development activity of 1 acre or more; or - iii.
-Land development activities that are smaller than the minimum applicability criteria set forth in items i and ii, above, if such activities are part of a larger common plan of development, even though multiple, separate and distinct land of the men activities may take place at different times on different schedules. - b.
-The water quality volume (WQV) shall be the runoff from 1.2 inches of rain from the project site.
-The volume shall be calculated as:
+- a.
+All projects, unless exempt pursuant to 8.9.1.d below, that meet one or more of the following criteria shall provide water quality treatment or runoff reduction as outlined in the Stormwater Management Manual. i.
+New development that involves the creation or addition of 5,000 square feet or more of impervious cover, or that involves other land development activities of 1 acre or more; - ii.
+Redevelopment that includes the creation, addition or replacement of 5,000 square feet or more of impervious cover, or that involves other lad development activity of 1 acre or more; or